denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 * a CLIPS function for generating the Unix script.<br>
 The UNix scripts must be run from the "GLOBAL-CB-RESULTS" folder.<br>

-Global files resulting from the above scripts are named all-\<ttt\>.text (e.g. "all-puzzles.txt", "all-nb-clues.txt", "all-W-ratings.txt"...).<br>
+Global files resulting from the above scripts are named all-\<ttt\>.text (e.g. "all-puzzles.txt", "all-nb-clues.txt", "all-W-ratings.txt", "all-gW-ratings.txt"...).<br>

 Once assembled, all the global files should have exactly 5,926,343 lines.<br>